 OUTLoud’s producers are uniquely qualified to head up this project.
 As early LGBTQ pioneers themselves, both Steven F. Dansky and John Knoebel participated in the heady activism of New York City from 1969 onwards.
 Through personal friendships and extensive networking they have connected with many of their surviving fellow activists from that era who will be the subjects of the initial OUTLoud oral histories.
 See our complete bios by clicking the blue link under our photos on the above right.

 Risks and challenges impact every project and OUTLoud may be no exception.
 For example, it's possible that a few of the 12 LGBT pioneers currently scheduled to participate may become unavailable because of schedule conflcts or illness.
 The producers are confident that they would be able to secure other equally qualified individuals to complete the first round of oral histories.
 In the unlikely event that the initial phase extends beyond the 6-8 month schedule, we are prepared to continue until it is completed and will notify our backers with regular updates.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Above plus: OUTLoud logo coffee mugEstimated delivery:Ships within the US only
+Above plus: OUTLoud logo coffee mugEstimated delivery:Only ships to: United States

-Above plus: 60-minute OUTLoud oral history highlights on DVDEstimated delivery:Ships within the US only
+Above plus: 60-minute OUTLoud oral history highlights on DVDEstimated delivery:Only ships to: United States

-Above plus: Original photographic portrait of one or more participating LGBTQ pioneers shot by photographer, Steven F DanskyEstimated delivery:Ships within the US only
+Original photographic portrait of one or more participating LGBTQ pioneers shot by photographer, Steven F DanskyEstimated delivery:Only ships to: United States

 Above plus: Individual credit as "Major Donor" on completed oral history materialsEstimated delivery: